satoqz/rapla/README.md

 # `rapla-to-ics`

 Server to transform DHBW Rapla Timetable links into the iCalendar format.
-Import any Rapla timetable into your calendar provider of choice (Outlook, Google, Proton...).
+Import any Rapla timetable into your calendar provider of choice (Outlook, Google, Proton, Apple...).

 ## Usage